Export Skool members to CSV

 }'

-Pipe it straight to a file:
+Pipe straight to file as JSON:

-curl ... | jq -r '.[0].csv' > members-$(date +%F).csv
+curl ... | jq -r '

 Step 3 — Pipe into your CRM / analytics